forcequitOS/Avenis/README.md

 On the topic of similar apps, I'm gonna go ahead and also recommend [IsThereNet](https://github.com/FuzzyIdeas/IsThereNet), pretty cool looking app!

 For the record, I started developing Netcheck (now Avenis) around March to help me kill time and have just been struggling to complete it, but I promise I *will* do so someday soon!

+<sub>The Avenis about screen is going right into my vault of "UI's I'm genuinely proud that I made", it looks so good.</sub>